 There are certain cancers that are most commonly seen in children which include:

-Leukemia: Cancer of the bone marrow, blood, and the lymphatic system, usually involving white blood cells.
-Leukemia accounts for approximately 30% of all childhood cancer.
+Leukemia: Cancer of the bone marrow, blood, and lymphatic system, usually involving white blood cells.
+Leukemia, the most common childhood cancer, accounts for 30% of all childhood cancer.
 There are different types of leukemia, acute and chronic.
 The most common types include acute lymphocytic leukemia, and acute myelogenous leukemia.